techreturners/004-fundamentals-basket-example/README.md

 For example - lets say you want to convert a number to its English description.
 Convert the number _100_ to its description of **one hundred**.
 In programming terms this is harder than you might expect - however someone has already [created a piece of code that does this](https://www.npmjs.com/package/number-to-words) and it saves us writing our own code to solve this problem.
 Leaving us to focus on writing code for our own unique problems and businesses.

-To install Node run the following command:
+To install Node run the following command in your terminal:

 ```
 brew install node